 Geduld uses art as an example.
 The Mona Lisa is the artistic representation of a person—a symbol.
 Picasso’s portraits are also symbols, but most of them are far more abstract than the famous picture of the woman with the smile.

 So, what does this tell us about what is happening in the brains of people living with dementia?
 When Penny arrives each Wednesday, she is right there and Mum recognizes her immediately.
 When Mum is shown a symbol of Penny (a photo), Mum can still recognize her friend.
 The photo is an abstraction, but an extremely close representation of the real thing.
 Symbols that are more abstract, such as words, don’t work nearly as well.
 When I talk to Mum about Penny, using her name and nothing more than generalized verbal descriptions, Mum’s brain can’t make the connection.

-Sadly, dementia can pose a number of different issues with memory and facial recognition that are more complicated than my mother’s, such as the total inability to recognize their loved ones or the belief that they have been replaced by imposters (Capgras syndrome).
+Sadly, dementia can pose a number of different issues with memory and facial recognition that are more complicated than my mother’s, such as the total inability to recognize loved ones or the belief that they have been replaced by imposters (Capgras syndrome).
 In these more complex instances, there is not much that family members can do to “jog” their loved one’s memory or snap them out of their delusions.
-However, for patients like Mum who are in the middle stages, there are some visual aids that may help them more easily identify and communicate with the people around them.
+However, for patients like Mum who are in the middle stages of Alzheimer’s, there are some visual aids that may help them more easily identify and communicate with the people around them.